statechannels/statechannels/packages/nitro-protocol/readme.md

 ## Deploying contracts to a testnet

-The current [hardhat](https://www.npmjs.com/package/hardhat-deploy) config works with Rinkeby testnet.
+The current [hardhat](https://www.npmjs.com/package/hardhat-deploy) config (`hardhat.config-rinkeby.ts`) works with Rinkeby testnet.
 It can be added on to for any other network.

 ```
-INFURA_TOKEN=[your token here] RINKEBY_DEPLOYER_PK=[private key used for rinkeby deploy] yarn hardhat deploy --network rinkeby
+INFURA_TOKEN=[your token here] RINKEBY_DEPLOYER_PK=[private key used for rinkeby deploy] yarn contract:deploy-rinkeby
 ```

+The config extends from a minimal base config (`hardhat.config.ts`) that is used for other tasks such as compilation.